 Though the frames of the sunglasses are biodegradable, the lenses have to be thrown in the trash.
 Though Fienning would like that to change eventually, she doesn’t let it discourage her.

 “Perfection is not possible,” she said.
 “But all those small steps in the right direction will add up to a significant distance over time.”

-Greenbar Distillery in Los Angeles has made imperfect, sustainable practices part of its style by rejecting the heavy, "luxurious" bottles favored by much of its competition and using more environmentally friendly lightweight glass, which even saves the company money on its bottom line by 30%.
+Greenbar Distillery in Los Angeles has made imperfect, sustainable practices part of its style by rejecting the heavy, “luxurious” bottles favored by many competitors and using more environmentally friendly lightweight glass, which saves the company about 30%.